 Please note that wristbands (Weekend Ticket/Day Ticket/Trader Pass) must be worn at all times and be clearly visible.
 Our friendly team of staff, volunteers and security staff reserve the right to ask you to show your wristband at any time.
 If you have lost it, you will be asked to produce ID and proof of purchase to enable us to check our ticket database before a replacement is issued.
 Thank you for your understanding.

 Thank you kindly for your help in making this one of the friendliest, safest and most secure family events you that you will ever experience!

-There are toilet facilities located around the venue, together with shower blocks for the use of weekend visitors.
-Please refer to the Site Plan for location.
+There are toilet facilities located around the venue.
+Please refer to the Site Map for location.